markjgardner/WhatTheHack-IntroToKubernetes-AvidX/Student/Challenge-04.md

 - Create a deployment yaml file for the Web app using the specs from the API app, except for:
 	- Port and Target Port: 3000
 - Create a service yaml file to go with the deployment
-	- **Hint:** Not all "types" of Services are exposed to the outside world
+  	- **NOTE:** Your cluster has Istio installed.
+You can use a Virtual Service to access your app from the clusters domain.
+Use a route of your team name e.g. "/team-1"
 - **NOTE:** Applying your YAML files with kubectl can be done over and over as you update the YAML file.
 Only the delta will be changed.
 - **NOTE:** The Kubernetes documentation site is your friend.
 The full YAML specs can be found there: <https://kubernetes.io/docs>
-- Find out the External IP that was assigned to your service.
-You can use kubectl for this, or you can look at 'Services' in the Azure portal.
-- Test the application by browsing to the Web app's external IP and port and seeing the front page come up.
+- Test the application by browsing to the cluster domain name and your teams path to see the front page come up.
 	- Ensure that you see a list of both speakers and sessions on their respective pages.
 	- If you don't see the lists, then the web app is not able to communicate with the API app.